Skip to content

 This is the substance, delivered as three phases.
 None of it requires being technical — it requires being deliberate.

 Phase 3 — Build inheritance logic.
 Set up an inheritance protocol so your heirs can recover the wealth if you die — but split the knowledge.
 One heir knows where the steel is; another knows the passphrase.
 Together they can recover; alone, neither can.
-Write clear instructions, and test the whole system every six months by restoring on a separate device and confirming the balance appears.
-Knowing beats assuming.

 The recovery loop: what happens when your device fails